euroledger/capena/README.md

     UserID:

 But there are many others that could be of use.

+# Etsy Feedback API

+The first endpoint that is invoked is a GET call to /auth/etsy.
+By default, unlike eBay, etsy will always display a login screen in which a valid etsy user needs to be entered.
+We could store this and reuse but it's not a priority right now.

+The etsy API itself will redirect successful access back the callback /auth/etsy/callback where i) the OAuth user token is exchanged for an access token, and ii) a call is made to the User API to get the user data.

+    let user = authorisedClient.user("__SELF__");

+    Here __SELF__ is replaced by the Etsy user who logged in (that is done automatically by Etsy's software).

+Once the etsy user and password are entered it should redirect back to the main app screen.
+The client application needs to make a GET call to the endpoint /api/etsy/feedback to retrieve the user data.

+The example app uses the following fields from those returned:

+    UserID:
+    FeedbackCount
+    PositiveFeedbackPercent:
+    RegistrationDate:

 ## Use Case
 To see how the modules are used by a front end (React) application, refer to the code in /src/App.js